Suzuki Swift 1.2 Mk4

 2010-2017 · 1.2 K12B (94 hp) 4-cylinder naturally aspirated petrol

 One of the most reliable superminis of its era.
-The naturally aspirated K12B engine is simple and durable, with a timing chain instead of a belt and no turbocharger to worry about.
-Suzuki ranked first in the What Car? reliability survey, and this generation scored 98.1% with only 6% of owners reporting any fault at all.
-Parts are cheap and widely available across Europe.
+The K12B is a simple naturally aspirated four-cylinder with a timing chain, no turbo, and no complex emissions hardware.
+Suzuki ranked first among manufacturers in the What Car? reliability survey, and only 6% of Swift owners reported any fault at all.
+Parts are cheap and widely available across Europe.· more· less

-Extremely reliable K12B engine Very low running costs
+Exceptionally reliable K12B engine Very low parts and service costs

-Avoid if: You need an automatic (CVT is less reliable) or live in a heavily salted road area without applying underbody protection.
+Avoid if: You need an automatic gearbox, as the CVT variant has documented reliability concerns, or you primarily drive on heavily salted roads without applying underbody protection.

 €450 - €900/year